gocanto/laravel-changelog/README.md

 # Installation

 To start using the extension you just need to download it from the google chrome extensions market.
-Here is the <a href="">link to it</a>
+Here is the <a href="https://chrome.google.com/webstore/detail/laravel-changelogs/nndjbillfjbfaffpghfjgffikpjjoccg">link to it</a>

 # Contributing